Current Repo Rate: 2022_WC

 Reverse Repo Rate 3.35%

-Higher repo rates make it more expensive for banking institutions to borrow money from the RBI, which reduces market liquidity and controls inflation.
+Higher Repo Rates make it more expensive for banking institutions to borrow funds from the RBI, which reduces market liquidity and controls inflation.

 Repo_Rate_Relatedarticles_WC